Invisalign and Smile Direct Club are two services with a lot in common, but a few major differences as well.

 It's worth noting that most dentist do not like Smile Direct Club.
 This isn't a huge surprise, since SMD is taking away quite a bit of business from orthodontists.
 Business interest aside, their issues aren't totally unwarranted.

-Our (non professional dentist - just regular ol' joe) opinion is to consider consulting with an orthodontist first in person and feeling them out when you ask about getting your teeth straightened.
+Our opinion (non professional dentist, regular ol' joe opinion) is to consider consulting with an orthodontist first in person and feeling them out when you ask about getting your teeth straightened.

 Remember, Smile Direct Club is a solution for minor teeth straightening - not re-positioning teeth or bite structure.
 If your teeth alignment issues seem relatively minor, SMD might be worth shot.